ibm-cloud-docs/cis/dns.md

 {: #import-export-records}

 DNS records can be imported into and exported from {{site.data.keyword.cis_short_notm}}.
 All files are imported and exported as .txt files in BIND format.
 Learn more about [BIND format](https://en.wikipedia.org/wiki/Zone_file){: external}.
-Click the overflow menu and select to import or export records.
+Click the Actions menu and select to import or export records.

 **Import records** - By default, a total of 3500 DNS records are allowed (imported and created on {{site.data.keyword.cis_short_notm}}).
 You can import multiple files, one at a time, as long as the total number of records is under the max limit.
 After you import, you are shown a summary with the number of records that were successfully added and the number that failed, along with the reason why each record failed.